ivelasq/pipedream/blog/flexdashboard-youtube-api/index.md

 This was a fun pet project (and now I want to create one for the R User Groups, too).

 Feedback?
 Am I missing any channels?
-Let me know.
+Made your own dashboard with the YouTube API?
+Let me know!